mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 ### NOTES
 Total Time: **197 minutes** &nbsp; Distance: **80 km**

 Another day with dry road and that means I am on the road bike time.
-Given that my ride [last Saturday](/ironman2021-33weeksout?sat) was close to 3 hours, it was a no brainer to do another loop out to _Lands End Road_.
+My ride [last Saturday](/ironman2021-33weeksout?sat) was close to 3 hours so it was a no brainer to do another ride out to _Lands End Road_.
 This week, I reversed the direction of the route and rode it clockwise.
 I also included the punchy, _Prospect Lake Road_ into the early part of the route.
 <!---->
 I felt a fatigued in my quads right from the start and the _Prospect Lake_ idea did not help to get me into the groove that I thought it would.
 This was a _"soldier on"_ effort from start to finish as I did not feel anywhere near as fresh as a week ago.
 The twinge in my piriformis didn't appear until the second hour this week (an improvement) and I really only noticed it once (_Mt.
 Newton X-Road_ area).